Import tab

 Remove

-You can select a reference drawing and click Remove to remove a reference drawing that is no longer needed.
-This does not delete the original drawing file from the disk.
+You can remove a reference drawing that is no longer needed.
+This also deletes the potential copy of the drawing file from COS, but not the original drawing file from the disk.

 Reload